ajm324/natalia/firstmeeting2.16.md

    * By next Monday (2/22) come up with a schema
        * If time permits, we can begin autotag lyrics
 * I'm excited to work with you all! -Autumn
+* pushing and pulling practice is very cool - grace